MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 For more information, see [Design Details: Inventory Costing](design-details-inventory-costing.md).

-## To create a purchase credit memo from a posted purchase invoice
+## <a name="to-create-a-purchase-credit-memo-from-a-posted-purchase-invoice"></a>To create a purchase credit memo from a posted purchase invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Purchase Invoices**, and then choose the related link.
 2. On the **Posted Purchase Invoices** page, select the posted purchase invoice that you want to reverse, and then choose the **Create Corrective Credit Memo** action.